html Advance America PAC — Reform Democracy. Build the Future.

 Scandalous

-The F-35 program is now $165 billion over its original budget estimate.
+The most expensive weapons program in U.S. history — $165 billion over budget.
 Per-unit costs rose from $85M to over $135M.
-The most expensive weapons program in U.S. history.

 $412B